 - Reviews: Review the event and let your readers know whether or not you’d attend it again in the future.

 I love doing as many of these activities as I can for each event.
 It builds my following, my reputation, and my business.
 In fact, it was doing activities like this at the Social Tools Summit that gave me my first opening to write for this blog!
 So trust me when I say, a little effort goes a long way when you create content from an event.

-What else do you do to get the most content out of events?
+What else do you do to create content from an event?